Financial Reporting, Disclosures and Restatements

 ENFORCEMENT PROCEEDINGS AND TRIALS ARISING FROM PUERTO RICO FINANCIAL CRISISSuccessfully represented a corporate and investment bank in Puerto Rico Office of the Commissioner of Financial Institutions, FINRA and SEC proceedings in connection with FINRA’s actions against prominent financial services firms for allegedly failing to supervise the sale, concentration and leverage involved in selling Puerto Rico closed-end funds prior to the financial collapse of the Puerto Rico fixed income market in 2013.
 Following resolution of the regulatory inquiries, we have continued to represent the client in multiple class actions and client arbitrations arising from the same events.

-PCOAB AND SEC CLOSING LETTERSObtained closing letter from the SEC and PCOAB following a multi-year investigation into a major accounting firm’s relationship with its largest client.
+PCAOB AND SEC CLOSING LETTERSObtained closing letter from the SEC and PCAOB following a multi-year investigation into a major accounting firm’s relationship with its largest client.
 Allegations included embezzlement by a company employee facilitated by a junior member of the audit team, as well as potential violations of auditor independence rules by the auditor.

 INTERNAL INVESTIGATION OF CORPORATE CONDUCTConducted an independent review of a client’s competitive intelligence and data-gathering practices.
 We reported results to the board and new senior management, and coordinated our work with ongoing criminal and civil inquiries.